magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 These are however language or vendor specific.
 T

-## JSON is too inefficient!
+## "JSON is too inefficient to use for service-to-service!"

-This is the objection I hear most.
-And five years ago it would have been harder to dismiss.
-But the numbers tell a different story today.
+JSON
 Take a realistic payload -- a 20kb JSON list response.
 Apply zstd compression (which you should be using for any non-trivial payloads regardless of format):

 - JSON + zstd: **2.8kb**